liveolymp/Olymplivesignal/README.md

-# Olymp Signal Full Project
+# Olymp Live Signal Backend (Proxy + Real API)

-Includes backend and frontend connected to live Railway API.
+## How to Use

+1. Create `.env` file from `.env.example`
+2. Fill your Binance API Key and Secret
+3. Install dependencies: